Information causality as a tool for bounding the set of quantum correlations: Quantum Bell inequalities implied by the IC principle in the scenario

+where $e^{(k)}_{j,i} \coloneqq d\Pr(A\oplus B=k \vert \alpha=j,\beta=i)-1$, for $k,j\in [d]$ and $i\in\{0,1\}$, $\omega=e^{2\pi \mathbbm{i}/d}$ is the $d$-th root of unity, and $\oplus$ denotes the summation modulo $d$. \end{result} Result~\ref{res:d2dd} was first derived in Ref.~\cite{gachechiladze2022quantum} using the cumbersome tool of concatenation~\cite{pawlowski2009information}, which required many ad-hoc solutions and more than nine pages to describe the proof.
+It was also one of the two main results of Ref.~\cite{gachechiladze2022quantum}.
+Here we show how to arrive at the same result using the proposed method and straightforward calculations.

-where $\omega=e^{2\pi \mathbbm{i}/d}$ is the $d$-th root of unity. \end{result} Here we consider the scenario in which Alice has $d$ measurement settings and outcomes while Bob has 2 measurement settings and $d$ outcomes.
+\begin{proof} Here we consider the scenario in which Alice has $d$ measurement settings and outcomes while Bob has 2 measurement settings and $d$ outcomes.
 The input dits $a_0,a_{1}$ are assumed to be independent and uniformly distributed.
 We consider the protocol,

-where $\overline{a}$ denotes the additive inverse of $a$ modulo $d$.
-For this scenario we use a strongly symmetric channel which we will refer to as the clock channel.
-For this channel the probability for confusing any two symbols depends on the \textit{distance} between them.
-More precisely we define the \textit{clock distance} between any two dits to be